Cove Rangers F.C.: Stadium

 From 1948 to 2015, Cove played at Allan Park, which was located in Cove.
 The ground had a capacity of 2300 spectators, with 200 on seats or benches.
 Its largest attendance was 2,100, in the league playoff in 2008–09 vs Deveronvale which they won 3–1 to lift the league title for the third year running.
 Allan Park was named after a local farmer, who sold the club the land on which they built the ground in 1948.

-On Friday, 30 July 2010, an article was placed in the local Aberdeen paper, the Evening Express that Stewart Milne, the chairman of Aberdeen F.C., had bought Allan Park.
+On Friday, 30 July 2010, an article was placed in the local Aberdeen paper, the Evening Express that Stewart Milne, the chairman of Aberdeen, had bought Allan Park.
 This scheme was thrown into doubt, however, when Aberdeen City Council rejected an application by the two clubs to build a new ground for Cove Rangers that Aberdeen would also have used as a training ground.
 Nevertheless, on 18 April 2015, Cove Rangers played their final game at Allan Park following progress being made with Aberdeen City Council in terms of planning permission.
 In this game Cove marked their departure with a 4–0 victory over Fort William.
 Allan Park had been bought by housing developers for a figure believed to be around the £3m mark.
 The sale also included a social club, also owned by the football club, which closed its doors the following day.

 Cove then began construction of their revised new stadium.
-The new facility, known as 'Balmoral Stadium' is located next to a new secondary school, with the merging of Kincorth and Torry Academies into one larger school.
+The new facility, known as Balmoral Stadium, is located in Altens, next to a new secondary school, with the merging of Kincorth and Torry Academies into one larger school.
 In a clause made by Aberdeen City Council, this new school will have access to the new stadium's artificial pitch.

 In July 2018, Cove moved into the Balmoral Stadium, having played home games at Inverurie Loco Works' ground in the intervening period.
 The first match at the Balmoral Stadium took place on 16 July 2018, but had to be abandoned after a Cove player was seriously injured.